How to Fix the Memory Management Error in Windows 10

 Specific pieces of software often link to memory management errors.
 You can try disabling and re-enabling newer software to see if that fixes the BSOD, or you can reload Windows 10 entirely (although this is a nuclear option).

 Isolating and correcting a software issue or even a corrupted file can take a while, but it’s certainly worth it if you’re not entirely sure you’re experiencing a hardware failure.

 Step 5: Update Your Graphics Card Drivers

 One of the most common causes of the memory management error in Windows 10 is outdated or broken graphics card drivers.
 This scenario makes sense, especially since the graphics card has memory too.
 If you’re not running the latest version, try installing the newest available.

 If you already have the latest drivers, try the “uninstall/reinstall” method.
 Sometimes, a driver is broken or corrupt but goes undetected.
 The drivers you need will depend on your graphics card, of course.
 Windows 10 will be able to tell you what you have in your system, but it’s likely to be onboard Intel graphics or something from Nvidia or AMD.
 External video cards have more memory than onboard graphics, and they are more prone to overheating.

 Visit the website of the manufacturer and download any updates to get your system working correctly again.

-Depending on the results of your troubleshooting adventures, it may be time to update some of your system’s hardware.
-Perhaps you still have a warranty on your machine, in which case you’ll want to contact the manufacturer.
+Depending on the results of your troubleshooting adventures, it may be time to upgrade some of your system’s hardware.
+As software and PC technology progress, so does the hardware requirements.